Key Takeaways

 The Question This Framework Answers

 The Liability Ledger started with a premise: every AI system in production without governance is an open line of credit.
 This article provides the bank statement.
 The 25-dimension checklist tells you how much you owe.
-The compound calculator tells you how fast the interest is running.
-The tools section tells you what to buy.
-The 90-Minute Audit tells you how to start.
-And the quarterly cadence tells you how to keep the debt from reaccumulating.
+The compound calculator shows how fast the interest is running.
+The tools section points to what to buy.
+Run the 90-Minute Audit to find where to start, then hold the quarterly cadence so the debt stops reaccumulating.

 The question is not whether you carry ethical debt.
-Only 14% of enterprises enforce AI assurance at the enterprise level.
-If you are in the other 86%, you carry debt.
+Only 26% of organizations report having comprehensive AI security governance policies in place.
+If you are in the other 74%, you carry debt.
 The question is: do you know your score?

 Get Weekly Thinking